raul23/chrome_extensions/README.md

 1. Choose the **Manage Extensions** from the context menu.
 You should be re-directed to the extension's config page
-1. Go to the **Allow in incognito** option and click on the toggle switch to enable also the extension on Incognito mode
+1. Go to the **Allow in incognito** option and click on the toggle switch to enable also the extension in Incognito mode

 ## How to use it
 1. Go to your favorite **Youtube** video page